rippedpiracy/docs/Movies & TV/shows.md

 ---

 # Streaming
-*useful for watching Content easily, but with a loss of Quality.*
+*Useful for watching content easily, but with a loss of quality.*

 [**SFlix**](https://sflix.to/home)
-Streaming site with a UI similar to Prime Video, **beware of Pop-ups.**
+Streaming site with a UI similar to Prime Video. **Beware of pop-ups.**
-<sub>psst. there's some anti-popups extensions in the misc category.</sub>
+<sub>psst, there are some anti-popup extensions in the misc category.</sub>

 [**SoapGate**](https://soapgate.org/)
 Page where you can choose which mirror of Soap2Day to use.
-Soap2Day offers Streaming Content, while trying to minimize the amount of Porn Ads & Pop-ups that might slip through.
+Soap2Day offers streaming content, while trying to minimize the amount of porn ads & pop-ups that might slip through.

 [**rinzry**](https://rinzry.stream/)
-Huge Index with many Movies & TV Shows, using Google Drive.
+Huge index with many movies & TV Shows, using Google Drive.
-In the Streaming section as you can Stream the Content you want to Download.
+In the streaming section as you can stream the content you want to download. <!-- I'm not sure what that's supposed to mean - glibg10b --->

 [**StreamingCommunity**](https://streamingcommunity.video/)
-Constantly updated site with Italian Dubbed/Subbed content.
+Constantly updated site with Italian dubbed/subbed content.
 UI similar to Netflix.

 # Downloading
-*with Downloads, you have a Higher Quality and better watching experience.
+*With downloads, you have a higher quality and better watching experience.*

 **[1337x](https://1337x.to) (Torrent)**
-Torrent Tracker with an enourmous amount of Movies, TV Shows and everything in-between.
+Torrent tracker with an enourmous amount of movies, TV shows and everything in-between.
-Quality can vary from Release to another, always check file sizes and Torrent names.
+Quality can vary from one release to another, always check file sizes and torrent names.

 **[Zooqle](https://zooqle.com/) (Torrent)**
-TV Shows & Movie Torrents, each with a list with different Quality Releases.
+TV shows & movie torrents, each with a list with different quality releases.

 # IRC
-*with IRC, there's no Middle-Man between you, and Downloading the content.* **_Requires a IRC Client._**
+*With IRC, there's no middleman between you.
+Downloading the content **requires a IRC Client.***

 [**MovieGods**](irc://irc.abjects.net/MOVIEGODS) (XDCC)
 FIle sharing network with vast resources, mainly for movies and shows.
-Head to #mg-chat to Download Content.
+Head to `#mg-chat` to Download Content.